itsamayo/microscope.nvim/README.md

 - Fold all surrounding code while keeping the highlighted lines visible.
 - Supports multiple languages via Neovim's Tree-sitter integration.
 - Easy-to-use default key mappings:
   - `:MSFold`: Fold surrounding code.
+Default binding is `<leader>fg` but can be rebound
-  - Use built in Neovim unfold all in normal mode: `zR`
+  - Use built in Neovim unfold all in normal mode: `zE`

 ## Installation